aws-samples/aws-hpc-tutorials/content/09-hpc-kubernetes/04-provision-fsx.md

 EOF
 ```

 Create a namespace `gromacs` in your cluster and a persistent volume claim `fsx-pvc` in this namespace, using the `fsx-sc` storage class.
-This dynamically creates an FSx persistent volume.
+This dynamically creates an FSx for Lustre persistent volume.
 Creation of the volume is expected to take 6-8 minutes.

 ```bash
 kubectl create namespace gromacs